Milo123459/glitter/docs/index.md

 If it is suffixed with a ? that means it is optional.

 ```
 commit_message?: String: The commit message template, use $<arg-idx> to get a specific arg and suffix with a + for a rest argument.
 commit_message_arguments?: Arguments[]: The array of commit message arguments
-fetch: Bool: Execute git fetch in commands
+fetch?: Bool: Execute git fetch in commands
 ```

 Structures referenced: